 - Math: To ensure every student is both stimulated and supported, we offer weekly labs for advanced students to explore challenging word problems, while students in need of remediation meet in a small group for differentiated support from the math teacher.
 In addition, an independent math block allows each student to progress at his or her own speed using an innovative, online program called Khan Academy.

 In every class, we foster intellectual curiosity by incorporating experiential opportunities and connecting classroom learning to real-life applications.
 We feed students’ motivation to learn by focusing on content that is culturally relevant, connected to our neighborhoods, and developmentally aligned with their interests as elementary and middle school students.
+Click here to read an article on our approach to partnering with outside professionals published in the AMLE Newsletter.

 - Applied science: Our eighth-grade year includes units on emergency medicine, engineering, and architecture – including a five-week collaboration with professional architects, sparking genuine interest in the concepts and methods that underlie these fields.